attack68/rateslib/docs/source/j_gamma.rst

 cross-gamma risks are a matrix of values, whereas delta risk is typically a vector.

-The output is a DataFrame indexed with a hierarchical index allowing the information to be viewed all at one or sliced using pandas indexing tools.
+The output is a DataFrame indexed with a hierarchical index allowing the information to be viewed all at once or sliced using pandas indexing tools.

 The below gives a full example of constructing solvers with dependency chains, then constructing a multi-currency portfolio and viewing the gamma risks in local and base